 With Medicaid, states establish and administer their own assistance programs for low-income people of any age.
 The federal government provides some funding.

-Many people turn to Medicaid to cover long-term care costs.
-Of the $600 billion total Medicaid in 2017, more than 30% of it was spent on long-term care services.3
+Some people turn to Medicaid to cover long-term care costs.
+Of the $728 billion total Medicaid in 2021, 7% of it was spent on long-term care services.3

 The Health Insurance Situation